Bylaw Complaints and Disputes

 Should this matter proceed to court, your name and other personal information may be disclosed and you may be required to give evidence as a witness.

-If you have received a Bylaw Notice and you wish to dispute it, you can fill out the form below.
+If you have received a ticket and you wish to dispute it, you can fill out the form below.
 You must submit a dispute within 14 days of receiving the ticket.

-- Disputed tickets are reviewed by a Screening Officer to determine whether or not an offence was committed.
-Screening Officers do not consider the circumstances of an offence.
+- Disputed tickets are reviewed by a Screening Officer.The role of a Screening Officer is to determine whether or not an alleged offence was committed; they do not consider the circumstances of an offence.

-- If you are not satisfied with the Screening Officer’s decision, you may request an Adjudication Hearing.
+- If you are not satisfied with the Screening Officer’s decision about whether or not an offence was committed, you may request an Adjudication Hearing.

 The Bylaw Adjudication system allows local governments to manage most bylaw violations such as parking tickets at the local level rather than through the Provincial Court system.